 Their normal colorization is generally a shade of red, either close to pink or orange, but they can also be white.

 Do you remember Arnold from The Magic School Bus or that patient from season one of House who turned orange because they both ate too many carrots?

 The same principle is the reason why kings are usually reddish-pink or orange-red.
 Their diet is mostly zooplankton, small crustaceans, and shrimp, all of which contain a chemical called astaxanthin that gives them that reddish hue.

 Whites have a little more oil than reds, which makes the buttery taste more pronounced.
-Because of their size, kings are often cooked as steaks.
+Because of their size, King Salmon are often cooked as steaks.